 In July 1997, ATI entered into a collaboration agreement with BioChem.
 The agreement grants BioChem an exclusive, worldwide license to ATI's proprietary screens based on two families of proteins involved in apoptosis, for use in identifying leads for anti-cancer drug development.
 The agreement also covers the development of new screens in two areas.
 Under the agreement, BioChem will invest a total of \$11.125 million in non-voting convertible preferred stock of ATI in a series of private placements over a three-year period to be used exclusively to fund research conducted under the collaboration during a three-year research term.
-As of July 16, 1998, \$5.224 million has been paid under the agreement.
-The balance of \$5.901 million will be paid in equal quarterly installments of \$843,000.
+As of March 1, 1998, \$3.538 million had been paid under the agreement.
+The balance of \$7.587 million will be paid in equal quarterly installments of \$843,000.
 The preferred stock is convertible into ATI common stock at any time after three years from the date of first issuance of such stock, at a conversion price equal to the then current market price of the ATI common stock, but in any event at a price that will result in BioChem acquiring at least 15% of the then outstanding ATI common stock.
 As part of this agreement, BioChem also receives warrants to purchase shares of ImmunoGen Common Stock equal to the amount invested in ATI during the three-year research term.
-These warrants will be exercisable for a number of shares of ImmunoGen Common Stock determined by dividing the amount of BioChem's investment in ATI by the market price of the ImmunoGen Common Stock on the exercise date, subject to certain limitations imposed by the Nasdaq Stock Market rules which limit the sale or issuance by an issuer of certain securities at a price less than the greater of book or market value.
-Consequently, BioChem's ability to convert all of its ImmunoGen warrants into ImmunoGen Common Stock is limited to a total of 20% of the total number of shares of ImmunoGen Common Stock outstanding on the date of the initial transaction to the extent that the conversion price would be less than the market price of ImmunoGen Common Stock on that date, unless shareholder approval for such conversion is obtained, if required, or unless the Company has obtained a waiver of that requirement.
-The exercise price in connection with the warrants is payable either in cash or shares of ATI preferred stock, at BioChem's option.
+These warrants will be exercisable for a number of shares of ImmunoGen Common Stock determined by dividing the amount of BioChem's investment in ATI by the market price of the ImmunoGen Common Stock on the exercise date, subject to certain limitations.
+The exercise price is payable either in cash or shares of ATI preferred stock, at BioChem's option.
 The warrants are expected to be exercised only in the event that the shares of ATI common stock do not become publicly traded.
 In the event that ATI common stock does not become publicly traded, the Company expects that BioChem will use its shares of ATI preferred stock, in lieu of cash, to exercise the warrants.
-BioChem's obligation to provide additional financing to ATI each quarter is subject to satisfaction of specified conditions, including a condition that ATI maintain sufficient cash and other resources to allow it to continue its planned operations (other than performance of its obligations under a certain Research Agreement) for a minimum period of time.